-An Action instance MUST always bound to either a Kind or a Mixin instance through a composite association.
+An Action instance MUST be always bound to either a Kind or a Mixin instance through composite association.

 An Action is considered to be a capability of the Kind or Mixin instance it is associated with.
 The operation identified by an Action MAY be invoked on any entity instance associated with the Kind or Mixin instance defining the Action.
-An OCCI implementation MAY however refuse an the operation from being invoked if currently not applicable.
+An OCCI implementation MAY however refuse to invoke the operation if currently not

+287 applicable.

-The operation identified by an Action instance MAY be invoked on a collection of Entity sub-type instances.
+An operation identified by an Action instance MAY be invoked on a collection of Entity sub-type instances.
+288

 The Action is only considered valid if all entity instances of the collection are associated with the Kind or Mixin defining the Action instance.
+290

-315 An Action instance MAY identify OCCI Attributes which correspond to parameters of the invocable operation.

-The mechanism to define OCCI Attributes is inherited from Category and follow the same semantics.
-The namespace restrictions imposed on entity instance attributes (see 5.3.2) does however not apply to Actions.
+An Action instance MAY identify Attributes which correspond to parameters of the invocable operation.
+The 291 mechanism to define Attributes is inherited from Category and follows the same semantics.
+The namespace 292 restrictions imposed on entity instance attributes (see 5.3.2) do however not apply to Actions.

-Table 5 shows an example of a "resize" operation defined for a Storage instance.
-The operation has a "size" parameter which represent the size argument of the resize operation.
-In that example the identifying Action instance would have Action.attributes populated with an Attribute instance where Attribute.name = "size".
+Table 6 shows an example of a "resize" operation defined for a Storage instance.
+The operation has a 294

+"size" parameter which represent the size argument of the resize operation.
+In that example the identifying 295 Action instance would have Action.attributes populated with an Attribute instance where Attribute.name = 296